-Before learning Japanese, it is interesting to study the development of this complex language, which has close links to the Chinese language.
+Before learning Japanese, it is interesting to study the development of this complex language, which has been built mostly on the Chinese language.

 - What is the true origin of the language of Mishima?